-Guest blog by Paul Butler, co-author of Think to Win and founder, Managing Director of GlobalEdg LLC.
+Guest blog by Paul Butler, co-author of Think to Win.

 Does this sound familiar?
 While at a recent new product planning session, Jim was leading a cross-functional team meeting.
 Several people were presenting updates on the teams progress.
 Although the meeting started well, it quickly became obvious that the meeting was going to end without addressing the real problem at hand.
 Much was discussed, good ideas were shared; but as the conversations dragged on, people became less engaged (some actually left before the meeting was over) and the meeting ended with you fill in the blank ____!